PMB-NZ and PMB Electronics and RCBeacon are all us, and currently lead to this site.

 Some years back we also supplied a limited range of electronic components to hobbyists, schools etc. There are some standard parts we use in-house that are also useful to hobbyists and it’s more cost effective to buy larger quantities.
 The demand from hobbyists for components has been declining for years to almost nothing now, so it is not worth maintaining electronic component listings on the web site.

-When busy we often don’t answer the phone and generally not to blocked caller ID numbers – Too many telemarketers and cons 🙂
+NOTE: – We often work nights and when busy we generally don’t answer the phone and seldom to blocked caller ID numbers – Too many telemarketers, real estate agents and cons.

 Pickup and Delivery Address:

 About This Web Site